How to Homeschool World Geography Using Maps and Drawing

 How to Learn the Countries of the World

 An easy way to teach world geography is to choose a continent and then learn about the countries in that continent.
-When you have finished move onto a new continent.
+When you've finished move onto a new continent.
 Map drawing can be one part of your learning plan and geography curriculum.
 It helps to have a good atlas with information on each country.

 First look for a blank map of the continent or country you are covering using Google searches.
 On continent maps have your kids color each country a different color and write the name of each country.
 On country maps, have them color in and label mountain ranges, major rivers, deserts, major forests, grasslands, major cities and climate zones.
 The amount of detail you want to include will depend on the age of the child.
 You can expect more detailed maps from a middle or high school age child than a 2nd grader.